streamfold/pyrotel/README.md

 ### Datadog Exporter

 Rotel provides an experimental [Datadog exporter](https://github.com/streamfold/rotel/blob/main/src/exporters/datadog/README.md) that supports traces at the moment.
-To use it instead of the OTLP exporter, use the method `Config.datadog_exporter()` with the following options.
+Construct a Datadog exporter with the method `Config.datadog_exporter()` using the following options.

 | Option Name     | Type | Default | Options                |
 | --------------- | ---- | ------- | ---------------------- |